d4n3sh/thedaneshproject/content/posts/2009-02-06-free-computer-ebooks-from-computer-booksus.md

 Computer-Books.us provides free computer eBooks for download.
 All books are legal as the authors / publisher have been kind enough to allow the eBooks to be published online for free.

-Books are broken down into categories and each hosted on it&#8217;s own domain.
+Books are broken down into categories and each hosted on it's own domain.

   * [Linux-Books.us ( Ubuntu, CentOS, Debian, ..etc )
 ][1]